Outdated Boomer Exercise Trends That Actually Deserve A Comeback

 Are you even a baby boomer if you didn't hula hoop at least once in your life?
 The story goes that the Wham-O toy company started selling the large circular toy marketed as the hula hoop in 1958, and it quickly became all the rage. ”No sensation has ever swept the country like the Hula Hoop,” Richard Johnson penned in his book ”American Fads."
 Per Johnson, the hula hoop ”remains the one standard against which all national crazes are measured" (via The New York Times).

-According to the Mayo Clinic (via Healthline), with just one 30-minute hula hooping session, women and men can burn an average of 165 calories and 200 calories, respectively.
+According to the Mayo Clinic, with just one 30-minute weighted hula hooping session, women and men can burn an average of 165 calories and 200 calories, respectively.
 Not too shabby, eh?
 But wait, there's more!
-"Hula hooping is mindful, meditative, and creative," hula hoop instructor and founder of Honeysuckle Hooping, Brittany Colbert, explained to Women's Health in March 2025 when discussing why hula hooping should be part of your workout routine.
+"Hula hooping is mindful, meditative, and creative," hula hoop instructor Brittany Colbert explained to Women's Health in 2025 when discussing why hula hooping should be part of your workout routine.
 "Besides being a good workout, it clears the energy around you and makes you feel good," she added.
 A cardio workout that also doubles as a meditative experience?
 And it's actually fun?
 Let's run it back!

 Roller skating was also a big exercise trend among the baby boomers.
-In fact, the period of time from 1937 to 1959 was known as the golden age of roller skating, and for good reason.
+In fact, the period of time from 1939 to 1959 was known as the golden age of roller skating, and for good reason.
 Roller skating was everywhere.
 Restaurant waiters were serving patrons their food while laced up in a pair.
 It even had the seal of approval from the American government.
 "We are convinced that on the American scene, one of the most potent ways of attaining fitness is by well-administered, wholesome, healthy sports, and what fits into this category better than roller skating?"
-Dr. Shane McCarthy, the director of the President's Council on Youth Fitness, declared in support of the popular pastime in "This is Roller Skating" (via YouTube).
+Dr. Shane McCarthy, the director of the President's Council on Youth Fitness, declared in support of the popular pastime in an informational video from the '50s called "This is Roller Skating" (via YouTube).

 Recommended